kapsner/rBiasCorrection/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-Latest submit updates appearance of errorbars in plots.
+Latest submit fixes errors when plotting data with calibration values 0 < x < 100.